question-bank/programming-languages/07-arrays/sum-elements.md

 ## Sum elements

 Write a program to read 7 integer numbers and save them in an array.
 Print on the output the sum of all elements.
-Use a loop for read the data and another one for calculating the sum.
+Use a loop for reading the data from the user and another one for calculating the sum.

 **Example**: